Tottenham’s predicted Premier League finish, trophy probability ratings, odds, best players & stats

 Tottenham’s top Premier League Golden Boot contender: Dominic Solanke

 Son Heung-min was Tottenham’s top scorer in the Premier League last season, scoring 17 goals in 35 games.
-The South Korean has scored seven goals in all competitions so far this season, with James Maddison leading the scoring charts with eight in front of Dominic Solanke and Brennan Johnson (7).
+The South Korean has scored 11 goals in all competitions so far this season, with Brennan Johnson leading the scoring charts with 14.
+James Maddison and Dominic Solanke join Son on 11.

 Last season, Solanke finally started firing in the Premier League.
 Before the 2023-24 campaign, Solanke hadn’t scored more than six goals in a single Premier League season.
 But last season, he scored 19, with only three players netting more.
 Solanke had 109 shots in total, the third-most and scored half of his 28 big chances.

 The 27-year-old had a slow start to life as a Tottenham player due to injury, but he’s starting to find his feet.
-In 17 league matches so far, Solanke has seven goals and three assists.
-He also leads Tottenham for shots on target with 20, and has a shooting accuracy of 46.51%.
+In 20 league matches so far, Solanke has seven goals and three assists.
+He also leads Tottenham for shots with 52, and has a shooting accuracy of 42.31%.

 Tottenham’s primary playmaker: Dejan Kulusevski

-Brennan Johnson and Son Heung-min were actually Tottenham’s top assist providers last season with 10 each, but Dejan Kulusevski has emerged as Tottenham’s primary creative force in this campaign.
-But you have to think that James Maddison would have topped that list had he not missed a couple of months with an ankle injury.
+Brennan Johnson and Son Heung-min were actually Tottenham’s top assist providers last season with 10 each.
+And Son leads again this season with nine.
+But Dejan Kulusevski has emerged as Tottenham’s primary creative force in this campaign.

 Tottenham’s card magnet & top tackler: Destiny Udogie